 In most organisations FEEDBACK is something that is done to people and ends up being a concept that brings a certain degree of fear to mind for people when they know they’ve “got to have a feedback session!”

-This is a strange phenomenon for us when we know that the most successful people we’ve worked with actually own their own feedback, seek it out regularly, feel they’re missing something if they’re not regularly learning from their feedback and never see feedback as a threat.
+This is a strange phenomenon for us when we know that the most successful people we’ve worked with take control of feedback and actively seek it out regularly.
+They may feel they’re missing something if they’re not regularly learning from their feedback and don’t view it as a threat.

 Imagine a situation where nobody else was ever able to provide you feedback unless you specifically asked for it.
 If others simply “giving” you feedback was no longer an option, you’d have a couple of choices – 1) simply trust that your own view of how you’re doing and how to improve is sufficient and carry on using your own judgments forever more or 2) work out your own feedback acquisition process that ensured you requested feedback about the right things, at the right time, from the right people.